 Handmade Blooming Tea

-Using Silver Needle White Tea and flowers, it gives a mellow flavor.
+Using Silver Needle White Tea and flowers gives a mellow flavor.
 Great for drinking and displaying.
-(We usually drink them first then use them for display).
+(We usually drink them first and then use them for display).

 Blooming tea is derived from the Fujian province of China.
-Most commonly used flowers in the flowering tea include lily, hibiscus, globe amaranth, jasmine, osmanthus, and chrysanthemum.
-Serve blooming tea in a glass container to see the beautiful flower unfurl in front of you.
-The teas are all hand-made according to the Chinese traditional stories.
+The most commonly used flowers in flowering tea include lily, hibiscus, globe amaranth, jasmine, osmanthus, and chrysanthemum.
+Serve blooming tea in a glass container to see the beautiful flower unfurl before you.
+The teas are all hand-made according to Chinese traditional stories.

 Taste: When placed in boiling hot water, the leaves unfurl.
 This allows the drinker to revel in the taste of tea.

 How to Make the Perfect Cup of This Tea: Check out this step-by-step process: